LonnieCoffman/blog/_posts/2016-10-21-jekyll-installation-and-setup.md

  ~ $ gem install jekyll bundler
 {% endhighlight %}

-##### 2. Create a new Jekyll installation
+##### 2. Create a folder for your new site
-Instruct Jekyll to create a new installation using the following command.
-In this example we are going to create the installation in a folder named 'blog'.
-If this folder does not exist it will be created automatically.
+Since I am installing a blog I am going to create a folder named 'blog' to store all of the site files in.
 {% highlight console %}
- ~ $ jekyll new blog
+ ~ $ mkdir blog
 {% endhighlight %}

 ##### 3. Navigate to the folder you just created